pigulla/grunt-encoding/README.md

 Type: `String`
 Default value: `"UTF8"`

 The encoding against which the files will be validated.
-Keep in mind that this value must be understood by iconv, so `utf8` (in lowercase) is not going to work.
+Keep in mind that this value must be understood by iconv and is case sensitive.
 To get a list of all available encodings use `iconv --list`.

 #### options.iconv
 Type: `String`